Do you want to trade in Nifty, Banknifty or any other stock using Ganns Square of 9 theory?

 Each degree reflects a period of time.

-This method of prediction is incredible correct and has a special synergy in it.
+This method of prediction is incredible correct when using the best trading platforms and has a special synergy in it.

 It teaches us how to correctly estimate potential Lows and Highs of a financial instrument.